 Examines Texas history from its Spanish origins to US statehood.
 The emphasis will be on social, cultural, political, and economic issues.
-HUM (Humanities) 2305 Computer Applications in Humanities and Social Sciences (3-3-0) Prerequisite: ENG 1302.
-Laboratory fee required: \$10.
+HUM (Humanities) 1409 Special Topics in Elementary Foreign Language (4-3-1) Laboratory fee required: \$10.
+Introduction in understanding, speaking, reading and writing a foreign language.
+Provides freshman foreign language credit.
+Should not be taken by native speakers of the language studied.
+The course may be repeated when the level or language is different.
+2305 Computer Applications in Humanities and Social Sciences (3-3-0) Prerequisite: ENG 1302.

 An overview of computer hardware and software applications for students in programs in the humanities, English, social sciences, and teacher certification.
 The course emphasizes hands-on experience in word processing, desktop publishing, educational software and multimedia.
+2370 Theories in Collaborative Learning (3-3-0) Cross-listed as ENG 2370.
+Credit may not be earned for both.
+Prerequisite: Completion of common core requirement in literature or passed Writing Proficiency Exam.
+Prepares students to work in one-on-one tutoring environment.
+Theories and instruction in working with students as supplementary instruction leaders and peer tutors.
+Emphasis on learning about the composing and reading processes, strategies for intervention, organization, development, revision and editing.
 3301 Foundations of Western Culture I (3-3-0) Prerequisite: 3 hours of literature.